 Freshman Student Admission

 UM-Dearborn welcomes applications from prospective freshmen.
-The admission of all students is on a selective basis; admissions officials consider many factors in reaching individual decisions for admission.
+The admission of all students is on a selective basis; admissions officials consider various factors in reaching individual decisions for admission.

-Sources of information used in evaluating a candidate's qualifications include the secondary school record (GPA, rigor of curriculum and trend of grades), comments of the secondary school counselor or principal, scores achieved on either the Scholastic Aptitude Test (SAT) or the American College Test (ACT), and any evidence of special abilities.
+Sources of information typically used in evaluating a candidate's qualifications include the secondary school record (GPA, rigor of curriculum and trend of grades), scores achieved on either the Scholastic Aptitude Test (SAT) or the American College Test (ACT), and any evidence of special abilities.
+However, In direct response to the COVID-19 crisis, Fall 2021 applicants will not be required to submit standardized SAT or ACT scores for admission.
+Formal changes to admission policies beyond that cohort will be assessed at a later date.

 Information provided on the Application for Undergraduate Admission and Scholarships must be accurate and complete.
 Falsification or omission of information or credentials may result in the revocation of admission.